As revised by the Board of Directors

 - Recommend to the Board candidates for election as directors of the Corporation to fill open seats on the Board between annual meetings, including vacancies created by an increase in the authorized number of directors.

 - Review requests by directors to accept a seat on any additional company board and refer the matter to the Board with the Committee's recommendation whether such request should be approved.

 - Review at least annually the service of all directors on the boards of other companies with consideration to the substantial time commitment required of directors and make such recommendations to the Board as it may deem advisable.

-- Consider resignations tendered by directors in the event of retirement or other substantial change in the nature of the director's employment or other significant responsibilities or in the event a nominee standing for election by shareholders in a non-contested election receives a greater number of votes withheld from his or her election than votes for such election and, in any such case, refer the matter to the Board with the Committee's recommendation whether such resignation should be accepted.
+- Consider resignations tendered by directors in the event of retirement or other substantial change in the nature of the director's employment or other significant responsibilities or in the event a nominee standing for election by shareholders in a non-contested election receives a greater number of votes against his or her election than votes for such election, excluding abstentions and, in any such case, refer the matter to the Board with the Committee's recommendation whether such resignation should be accepted.

 - Review the remuneration of non-employee directors and make such recommendations to the Board with respect thereto as it may deem advisable.